We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 The standard current model iPad has a screen resolution of 2048x1536 (horizontal x vertical pixels), which is greater than your average 1080p High-Def TV set.

 Older iPads (iPad and iPad 2) have 1024x768 resolution.
 Amazon Fire’s two most recent models, the HD 8 and HD 10, have 1280x800 screen resolution.
 This may seem lower, but owners generally say that they’re satisfied.

-The Apple iPad Air 2 offers a “Retina display” screen, but what does that mean?
+The Apple iPad Air 2 offers a “Retina display” screen.
 The term refers to a display that’s even more brilliant and crisp than previous Apple models.
 The manufacturer achieves this by increasing pixel density to such an extent that the human eye cannot pick out individual pixels.